 Eric Warshawsky ’17: Total Immersion

 "I have always been interested in learning languages and had been studying Russian for several years but during my second year at UVM, I decided to take Japanese due to my prior interest in Japan, its language, and culture.
-Study Abroad was always something I wanted to do, and during the second semester of my third year I went to Aoyama Gakuin, located in the center of Tokyo. . . .
+Study abroad was always something I wanted to do, and during the second semester of my third year I went to Aoyama Gakuin, located in the center of Tokyo. . . .
 It is instantly and constantly rewarding to be in a country whose citizens speak the language you are studying . . .
 While I worked hard in my classes, especially my Japanese classes, there was also a lot of time to travel and explore outside of Tokyo.
 I went to many rural areas around Tokyo as well as Matsumoto Castle, Mount Fuji, Kyoto, and Osaka.
-Each one of these trips not only was a fun way to experience more aspects of Japanese culture, but taught me so much about Japan and Japanese."
+Each one of these trips not only was a fun way to experience more aspects of Japanese culture but taught me so much about Japan and Japanese."

 Learning Communities

 The UVM Japanese Program offers many opportunities to learn and practice Japanese language skills and to engage in a welcoming learning community.
-Opportunities include study abroad, language-exchange programs, service-learning projects, Collaborative Online International Learning with university students in Japan, tutoring sessions, and interest clubs such as Japanese Language and Culture Club, Taiko Club, Anime Club, and Kendama Club.
+Opportunities include study abroad, language-exchange programs, service-learning projects, Collaborative Online International Learning with university students in Japan, tutoring sessions, and interest clubs such as the Japanese Language and Culture Club, Taiko Club, Anime Club, and Kendama Club.